awsdocs/aws-iot-docs/developerguide/tagging-iot-billing-groups.md

 + [CreateThing](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateThing) allows you to specify a billing group for the thing when you create it\.
 + [DescribeThing](https://docs.aws.amazon.com/iot/latest/apireference/API_DescribeThing) returns the description of a thing including the billing group the thing belongs to, if any\.

-## Viewing Cost Allocation and Usage Data<a name="tagging-iot-billing-groups-costs"></a>
+## Viewing cost allocation and usage data<a name="tagging-iot-billing-groups-costs"></a>

 You can use billing group tags to categorize and track your costs\.
 When you apply tags to billing groups \(and so to the things they include\), AWS generates a cost allocation report as a comma\-separated value \(CSV\) file with your usage and costs aggregated by your tags\.
 You can apply tags that represent business categories \(such as cost centers, application names, or owners\) to organize your costs across multiple services\.
 For more information about using tags for cost allocation, see [ Use Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the [ AWS Billing and Cost Management User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.

 **Note**
 To accurately associate usage and cost data with those things you have placed in billing groups, each device or application must:
 Be registered as a thing in AWS IoT\.
-For more information, see [Managing Devices with AWS IoT ](iot-thing-management.md)\.
+For more information, see [Managing devices with AWS IoT ](iot-thing-management.md)\.
 Connect to the AWS IoT message broker through MQTT using only the thing's name as the client ID\.
-For more information, see [Message Broker for AWS IoT](iot-message-broker.md)\.
+For more information, see [Message broker for AWS IoT](iot-message-broker.md)\.
 Authenticate using a client certificate associated with the thing\.

 The following pricing dimensions are available for billing groups \(based on the activity of things associated with the billing group\):